FallerS/FallerS.github.io/_posts/2021-01-19-third_post.md

 def portfolio_vol(weights, covmat):
     """
-    Computes the vol of a portfolio from a covariance matrix and constituent weights weights are a numpy array or N x 1 maxtrix and covmat is an N x N matrix
+    Computes the vol of a portfolio from a covariance matrix and constituent weights Weights are a numpy array or N x 1 maxtrix and covmat is an N x N matrix
     """
     return (weights.T @ covmat @ weights)**0.5
 ```